 The Master of Arts (MA) degree in Special Education facilitates candidates' competencies by providing a comprehensive grounding in theory, research, and evidence-based practices for learners with mild to moderate support needs.
 This professional degree emphasizes scholarship and leadership skills to prepare professionals for employment in schools and other public and private agencies serving diverse learners and their families.
 Students should become familiar with SFSU's Division of Graduate Studies, which includes comprehensive information for current students.
-Included on their website is the GradGuide.
 In addition, Steps to Graduation are outlined, and all forms and procedures are detailed for you.
 Keep in mind that students should adhere to the Graduate College of Education and the Department of Special Education deadlines, which often are earlier than the deadlines required by the University's Division of Graduate Studies.